 On the other hand, orthodontic braces, are an option that can in some cases take a couple of years to close gaps but has proven time and time again that they are effective and can give unparalleled results when compared to many other options.
 Disadvantages to braces would be cost, length of treatment, and the discomfort of wearing them.

-Unfortunately, because everyone is different, there is no one size fits all treatment plan for fixing a gap between teeth but do know that there is undoubtedly an option that will work for you.
+Unfortunately, our dentist in Lincoln, NE knows that because everyone is different, there is no one size fits all treatment plan for fixing a gap between teeth but do know that there is undoubtedly an option that will work for you.
 Here are a few of the options from your Lincoln Dental Clinic simplified to help in understanding how they can close a gap between teeth:

 Veneers are typically made of high-grade porcelain and are as thin as contact lenses.
 Veneers on teeth are bonded directly to the front of the tooth and in order to bond the veneer, a small portion of the front side of the tooth must be removed.
 This particular solution is excellent for closing multiple gaps in a timely manner because they can be bonded directly to a tooth with minimal drilling.
 Also, this option will blend in beautifully with surrounding teeth.
 Veneers teeth can create that “perfect smile” because they resist discoloration and staining, too.
-So, in addition to closing gaps, a whiter and brighter smile, a veneers dentist can also make teeth appear perfectly symmetrical.
+So, in addition to closing gaps, a whiter and brighter smile, a veneers dentist in Lincoln, NE can also make teeth appear perfectly symmetrical.
 If you are looking for dental veneers near me or dental veneers cost, call or email our Lincoln Dental clinic today.

 If the gap is too big, a dental implant is a great option.
 Once your dental implants procedure is complete, they will give you a functional and natural looking smile.
-If you are looking for dental implants near me or dental implants cost, call or email our Lincoln Dental clinic today.
+If you are looking for a dental implants dentist in Lincoln, NE or dental implants cost, call or email our Lincoln Dental clinic today.
 We work closely with dental professionals at Nebraska Oral & Facial Surgery.